fedlinllc/fedlin-web-app-shield/README.md

 ### ✅ Government Grade
 Experience with federal requirements.
 SOC 2, NIST, HIPAA ready.

-### ✅ 30-Day Money-Back Guarantee
+### ✅ Satisfaction Guarantee
-If objectives aren't met, we'll refund your investment.
+We guarantee your security objectives will be met.

 ---